prashjet/oss4astro/package_and_test/README.md

 Now we're ready for some definitions:
 - **module**: a file containing Python statements and functions to be imported in other places (e.g. the `sequences.py` file is a module)
-- **package**: a way of structuring collections of modules so that they can be imported using *dotted module names* e.g. `pysequence.sequences` is the dotted module names for the `sequences.py` file
+- **package**: a way of structuring collections of modules so that they can be imported using *dotted module names* e.g. `pysequence.sequences` is the dotted module name for the `sequences.py` file
 - **subpackages/submodules** are nested directories/files within the top-level package.
 It is possible to define a hierarchy of subpackages within subpackages etc...

 The `__init__.py` file is needed to tell Python that the host directory is a package.
 Each sub-package needs its own `__init__.py` file.
 For the simplest case, we leave `__init__.py` as an empty file.